-None of the current planning variable state may be used to compare planning entities.
-They are likely to be null anyway.
-For example, a Queen's row variable may not be used.
+None of the current planning variable state should be used to compare planning entity difficult.
+During construction heuristics, those variables are likely to be null anyway.
+For example, a gueen's row variable should not be used.

 4.3.3.3.
 Planning variable